 As part of our process, Skedaddle’s wildlife technicians will perform a thorough inspection of your attic to determine the extent of contamination and damage.
 We will be sure to take lots of photos so you can get a good idea of exactly what you are dealing with.

 The amount of damage you can expect to find after removing uninvited raccoon guests depends on the length of their stay.
 The longer they have been up there the worse it usually is.
 In some cases, especially when the raccoons are evicted quickly, only spot treatments and removals of soiled insulation are required.

 Due to the harmful bacteria that are easily transmittable through raccoon feces to humans and pets, it is important to always hire professional wildlife removal specialists to clean the area.
 Skedaddle technicians perform a thorough inspection of an attic to determine every contaminated area, and come prepared with the proper protective equipment to safely remove the waste without spreading bacteria.
 In the case that you find yourself cleaning up after raccoon feces in your attic, be sure to take the following measures to protect your safety:

 For attics with severe raccoon damage and contamination spot cleanups are not possible.
 In these cases, it is important to hire a professional to safely remove all contaminated insulation and materials and blow new insulation back in.

-A clean and properly insulated attic will add value to your home and significantly reduce your home heating and cooling costs.
+A clean and properly insulated attic will add value to your home and significantly reduce your heating and cooling costs.
+The longer raccoons are left in an attic, the more costly the clean up and dage repair becomes.
+Our technicians understand that this can be a stressful situation for any homeowner, and are there to help customers make the most cost effective and efficient decisions for their situation.
+Once the job is complete, homeowners have the peace of mind knowing they have a safe and functioning attic space.
 Ask us how we can help clean the mess and save you money.
 Call us today at 1-888-592-0387.